Research

 Background:

-There are numerous event-related potential (ERP) studies in relation to attention-deficit hyperactivity disorder (ADHD), and a substantial number of ERP correlates of the disorder have been identified.
-However, most of the studies are limited to group differences in children.
+Numerous event-related potential (ERP) studies have been conducted on attention-deficit hyperactivity disorder (ADHD), and a substantial number of ERP correlates of the disorder have been identified.
+However, most of these studies are limited to group differences in children.
 Independent component analysis (ICA) separates a set of mixed event-related potentials into a corresponding set of statistically independent source signals, which are likely to represent different functional processes.
-Using a support vector machine (SVM), a classification method originating from machine learning, this study aimed at investigating the use of such independent ERP components in differentiating adult ADHD patients from non-clinical controls by selecting a most informative feature set.
-A second aim was to validate the predictive power of the SVM classifier by means of an independent ADHD sample recruited at a different laboratory.
+Using a support vector machine (SVM), a classification method originating from machine learning, this study aimed to investigate the use of such independent ERP components in differentiating adult ADHD patients from non-clinical controls by selecting the most informative feature set.
+A second aim was to validate the predictive power of the SVM classifier using an independent ADHD sample recruited at a different laboratory.

 Methods:

-Two groups of age-matched adults (75 ADHD, 75 controls) performed a visual two stimulus go/no-go task.
+Two groups of age-matched adults (75 with ADHD, 75 controls) performed a visual two-stimulus go/no-go task.
 ERP responses were decomposed into independent components, and a selected set of independent ERP component features was used for SVM classification.

 Results:

-Using a 10-fold cross-validation approach, classification accuracy was 91%.
-Predictive power of the SVM classifier was verified on the basis of the independent ADHD sample (17 ADHD patients), resulting in a classification accuracy of 94%.
-The latency and amplitude measures which in combination differentiated best between ADHD patients and non-clinical subjects primarily originated from independent components associated with inhibitory and other executive operations.
+Using a 10-fold cross-validation approach, the classification accuracy was 91.1%.
+The predictive power of the SVM classifier was verified using an independent ADHD sample (17 ADHD patients), resulting in a classification accuracy of 94.1%.
+The latency and amplitude measures that, in combination, best distinguished between ADHD patients and non-clinical subjects primarily originated from independent components associated with inhibitory and other executive functions.

 Conclusions: